klammecr/f1tenth_vision/README.md

 Zip your finished code onto Canvas.
 Name the parts as instructed.

-Please follow the `submission.md` in the Github repo.
+Please fill the `submission.md` in this Github repo.

 ## VIII: Grading Rubric